MAKING “I WILL GO” POSSIBLE

 Answer: The distribution of all nonassigned offerings, collected on any day throughout the year, follow the same pattern: 50-60 percent to local missionary endeavors (local church); 20-30 percent to regional missionary initiatives (mission/conference, union, division); and 20 percent to international missionary projects (General Conference World Mission Fund).

-8. Why is the World Budget (including Global Mission) recommended to receive just 20 percent of our offerings, while the local church receives 50-60 percent of them?
+8. Why is the World Budget (including Hope Channel, ADRA, Global Mission, and AWR) recommended to receive just 20 percent of our offerings, while the local church receives 50-60 percent of them?

 Answer: The local church (local mission) receives a bigger percentage because there are comparatively fewer people participating in its financial support (usually only the local church members).
 As the most important component of the church’s missionary structure, the local church must be thoroughly maintained because it is where new members are generated and nurtured.